wdawson/okta.github.io/_source/_posts/2018-10-29-add-login-to-you-aspnetcore-app.md

 layout: blog_post
 title: "Add Login to Your ASP.NET Core MVC App"
 author: ibrahim
-description: "This tutorial walks you through adding simple authenticationa and authorization to your ASP.NET Core application using Okta."
+description: "This tutorial walks you through adding simple authentication and authorization to your ASP.NET Core application using Okta."
 tags: [aspnet, aspnetcore, dotnet, dotnetcore, authentication, authorization]
 tweets:
 - "Need to add login to your #aspnetcore MVC application? @ibro has you covered!"